 Readers Question: Was there any policies the Government could have enacted to try and reduce both the rate of inflation and unemployment simultaneously?

-- Reduce power of trades unions to help reduce wage push inflation and real wage unemployment.
+- Reduce the power of trades unions to help reduce wage-push inflation and real wage unemployment.

-- Privatisation to increase efficiency of state owned industries (although this would probably have cause a temporary rise in unemployment)
+- Privatisation to increase the efficiency of state-owned industries (although this would probably have caused a temporary rise in unemployment)

 - Ending state subsidies to inefficient industries.

 - Education and training to help structurally unemployed workers move to new jobs.

 The government tried to implement wage and prices controls, but this largely proved unsuccessful in combating inflation.
 It was ended in 1979 when Mrs Thatcher came to power.